republik/republik-app/README.md

 The builds will be available in your [Expo dashboard](https://expo.dev) for download and installation.

+## Configuration

+### Environment Variables

+Copy `.env.example` to `.env` and fill in the required values:

+- `EXPO_PUBLIC_ENV`: Environment name (`development` or `production`)
+- `EXPO_PUBLIC_FRONTEND_BASE_URL`: Base URL for the WebView (defaults to `https://www.republik.ch`)
+- `SENTRY_AUTH_TOKEN`: Sentry auth token for source map uploads at build time (not bundled into the app)

+### Key Files

+- `app.json`: Expo app configuration
+- `eas.json`: EAS Build configuration
+- `package.json`: Dependencies and scripts

+## Features

-## Audio Player Implementation
+### Audio Player

-As of Expo SDK 55, the app uses `expo-audio` (the first-party Expo audio library) replacing the previous `react-native-track-player` integration.
-The audio player is now a React component (`ExpoAudioPlayer`) rather than a headless service, which removes the need for a separate playback service registration and eliminates the patched git dependency on `react-native-track-player`.

-### Architecture

-The player is rendered as a headless React component (`<ExpoAudioPlayer />`) mounted in the app root alongside the WebView.
-It uses the `expo-audio` `createAudioPlayer` API and communicates with the web layer entirely through the PostMessage bridge.
+`ExpoAudioPlayer` is a headless React component mounted at the app root alongside the WebView.
+It uses `expo-audio`'s `createAudioPlayer` API and communicates with the web layer entirely through the PostMessage bridge.

 **Lazy initialization**: the track is set up via a `SETUP_TRACK` event before the user hits play.
-The player is actually initialized (and the audio session started) only when `PLAY` is received, reducing unnecessary resource usage.
+The audio session is started only when `PLAY` is received, reducing unnecessary resource usage.

-### Audio Features

-- Background audio playback (enabled via `setAudioModeAsync` with `shouldPlayInBackground: true`)
+- Background audio playback
-- Native lock screen controls (set via `player.setActiveForLockScreen`)
+- Native lock screen controls
 - Playback speed control
 - Forward / backward seek
 - Progress synchronization with the web UI at 500 ms intervals while playing
 - Android hardware back button collapses the expanded player UI
 - Automatic state sync when the app returns to foreground

-## URL Persistence
+### URL Persistence

 The app persists the WebView's current URL to MMKV storage so users return to their last-viewed page on next launch.
 Three complementary strategies ensure the URL is saved reliably:

-### 1. Navigation events (`routeChange`)

-Every time the user navigates within the WebView, the web frontend sends a `routeChange` postMessage with the new URL.
-On iOS, the native `onNavigationStateChange` callback also fires for `pushState` navigation.
-Both paths persist the URL to MMKV immediately.
-This is the primary mechanism and covers the vast majority of navigations.
+1. **Navigation events**: The web frontend sends a `routeChange` postMessage on every navigation.
+On iOS, `onNavigationStateChange` also fires for `pushState` navigations.
+Both paths write to MMKV immediately.

-**Platform note:** On Android, `onNavigationStateChange` does not fire for `history.pushState()` calls.
-The app relies entirely on the web frontend's `routeChange` messages for SPA navigation on Android.

-### 2. Periodic sync (`urlSync`)

-A 10-second interval injects JavaScript into the WebView to read `window.location.href` and post it back as a `urlSync` message.
-If the URL differs from what is currently in MMKV, it is persisted.
-This is a safety net: if a `routeChange` message was dropped or delayed, the persisted URL is at most ~10 seconds stale.
-The `urlSync` message type is intentionally separate from `routeChange` -- it does not update the in-session navigation history or trigger any side effects beyond the MMKV write.

-**Platform note:** This only runs while the app is in the foreground.
-When backgrounded, the OS suspends WebView JavaScript execution and the interval stops firing.

-### 3. Background transition flush
+2. **Periodic sync**: A 10-second interval reads `window.location.href` from the WebView and persists it if it differs from the stored value — a safety net in case a `routeChange` message is dropped.

-When the app transitions from active to background or inactive, `AppStateService` calls `setPersistedState({})`.
-This does not change any data -- it forces a synchronous re-write of the current in-memory state to MMKV as a last-chance flush before the OS suspends or kills the process.
+3. **Background flush**: When the app transitions to background or inactive, a synchronous MMKV write is forced as a last-chance flush before the OS suspends the process.

-**Platform note:** On iOS, a `SIGKILL` from the OS (e.g. memory pressure) gives no lifecycle event at all -- the process is terminated instantly.
-This flush only helps when the standard `active -> background` transition occurs.
-The periodic sync (strategy 2) mitigates the `SIGKILL` scenario by keeping MMKV reasonably up to date while the app is active.
+> **Android note:** `onNavigationStateChange` does not fire for `history.pushState()` calls.
+SPA navigation on Android relies entirely on `routeChange` messages from the web frontend.

+### Deep Linking

+The app handles incoming `republik.ch` URLs and routes them directly into the WebView:

+- iOS: Associated domains configured for `republik.ch` and `www.republik.ch`
+- Android: Intent filters for HTTPS scheme on both domains

+### Push Notifications

+Push notifications are handled via [Expo Notifications](https://docs.expo.dev/push-notifications/overview/).
+Tapping a notification navigates the WebView to the notification's target URL.

+- iOS: APNs configuration
+- Android: FCM via `google-services.json`

 ## Deployment with EAS Build